HomeLatest NewsGovTechIndia targets stronger research and innovation capacity ahead of 2047, says DST Secretary

 Advertisement

-“As billions of people now rely on constant access to digital communication, building resilient networks with diverse routes, backup capabilities and strong security is essential,” Cerf said in a address.
+“As billions of people now rely on constant access to digital communication, building resilient networks with diverse routes, backup capabilities and strong security is essential,” Cerf said in a video address.

 Get the day's headlines from Tech Observer straight in your inbox